 For many travelers, figuring out the best time to buy flights and landing the lowest price is a time-consuming game of chance.
-But with a little planning and flexibility, it's possible to get cheap airfare.
+But with some planning and a little flexibility, it's possible to get cheap airfare.

 When is the best day to book a flight?

 If you need a plane ticket, you might get a good deal by purchasing on a specific day.
 Which day?
 Depends on where you get your info.
-For instance, according to Expedia's 2024 Travel Hacks Report, Sunday is the best day of the week to find cheaper flights—and has been for the past 5 years.1 Booking on a Sunday (compared to Friday) tends to save travelers an average of up to 13%.
+For instance, according to Expedia's 2025 Air Hacks Report, Sunday is the best day of the week to find cheaper flights—and has been for the past 6 years.1 Booking on a Sunday (compared to Friday) tends to save travelers an average of up to 10%.

 There might be another good day to book airfare.
 "The best time to purchase airline tickets is generally on Tuesdays around 3:00 p.m.
-ET," says Justin Albertynas, CEO of Ratepunk, a browser extension that compares hotel price offerings, and co-founder of AirGuru, a flight comparison tool.
+ET," says Justin Albertynas, CEO of RatePunk, a browser extension that compares hotel price offerings, and co-founder of AirGuru, a flight comparison tool.
 Tuesday afternoon could be a deal sweet spot, Albertynas says, because many airlines might release new fare sales on Monday evenings.
-By Tuesday afternoon, other airlines might attempt to match the lower prices to compete.
+By Tuesday afternoon, other airlines might lower their prices to compete.

 You could let the above be your guide about when to book flights.
 But you might have better price luck thinking less about a day of the week to search for tickets and more about how far in advance of your trip to book.